JulianaZani/codeinstituteproject/README.md

 * CSS - No errors were found when passing through the official (Jigsaw) validator.
 * Accessibility - I confirmed thet the colors and fonts chosen are easy to read and accessible by running it through lighthouse in devtools and Wave Evolution Tool.

-Before (Wave Evolution Tool):
+I did not save the screen when the pages was having contrasts problems.
+I fixed it and when I checked again, these problems needed to be solved yet (Wave Evolution Tool):

 ![WaveBefore](doc/screenshots/screenshot13.png)

-After solving some issues with color contrasts, tags and missing aria label: (Wave Evolution Tool):
+After solving some issues with tags and missing aria label (Wave Evolution Tool):

 ![WaveAfter](doc/screenshots/screenshot14.png)